littlexfish/NTUT-Thesis-Template/thesis-template/main.typ

   + Enum (1)
     + Enum i
       + Enum (i)
-        // + Enum ? // if you need to numbering the enum that depth more than 5, you should set `enum_numbering` in `thesis` function to support more numbering method
+        // + Enum ? // if you need to numbering the enum that depth more than 5, you should set `enum-numbering` in `thesis` function to support more numbering method

 ref: \
 @A \